 Chicago The Musical

-Crown Theatre | November
+Crown Theatre | From 21 November

 Murder, greed, corruption, exploitation, adultery, treachery and of course, all that jazz will be hitting the Perth stage this November when Chicago The Musical comes to town.
 Hitting Crown Theatre in November (before it goes anywhere else in oz), you'll want to snatch up tickets to the longest-running American musical in Broadway history, to watch Roxie Hart, a housewife and nightclub dancer, as she tries to avoid being convicted for the murder of her husband and his mistress through a series of sensational tabloid headlines thanks to her criminal lawyer Billy Flynn.
 Tickets are on sale now.